alextrevithick/ChessAI/README.md

 The files 3-4-5 and Prodeo.bin contain the endgame tablebase and the opening book, respectively.

-To play a game, simply run PlayGame.py, and there will be a text-based interface.
+To play a game, install the amazing python-chess package and simply run PlayGame.py; there will be a text-based interface.
 Here is an example of a game played:

 1. d4 c6 2. c4 d5 3.
 Nc3 dxc4 4. e4 b5 5. a4 b4 6.
 Na2 Nf6 7. e5 Nd5 8.
 Bxc4 e6 9.
 Nf3 Be7 10.
 Bd2 a5 11.
 Nc1 Nd7
 12. Nb3 Bb7 13.
 O-O h6 14.
 Qc2 Rc8 15.
 Qe4 c5 16.
 Rfc1 Kf8 17.
 Qe2 g5 18.
 Nxc5 Nxc5 19. dxc5 Bxc5 20.
 Ba6 Bxa6